nus-cs2103-AY2021S1/tp/docs/team/wincenttjoi.md

 ## Project: Inventory Book (OneShelf)

-OneShelf is an app designed to automate the managing of stock inventory for business owners which translates to savings in man-hours and minimal losses due to over stocking.
+OneShelf is an app designed as a one-stop platform for restaurant managers to handle their management needs such as having efficient inventory management and up-to-date information on pending deliveries, which translates to savings in man-hours and minimal losses due to over stocking.

 Given below are my contributions to the project.